vitalv/vitalv.github.io/_projects/ANOVA-and-clustering-methods-on-a-proteomics-dataset.md

 ---
 layout: project
-title: Python notebook with steps to do Analysis of Variance (ANOVA) and different clustering methods on a proteomics dataset
+title: Python notebook with steps to do Analysis of Variance (ANOVA) and different clustering and dimensionality reduction methods on a proteomics dataset
 date: 2016-11-18
 github-repo-name: cyanotebooks
 github-url: https://gist.github.com/vitalv/99e7e0032e7d2200ad4531491848bf17
 ---